trantrunghieu0409/Paint/README.md

 **4. The user can finish the drawing preview and their change becomes permanent with previously drawn objects**

-**5. The list of drawn objects can be saved and loaded again for continuing later**
+**5. The list of drawn objects can be saved and loaded again for continuing later in self-defined binary format**

 **6. Save and load all drawn objects as an image in bmp/png/jpg format (rasterization).**